stefanvonk/stefanMap/README.md

 There is also a possibility to do a full network scan witch returns all networks machines with the open ports of every machine.

-You can start the script by running stefanMap.py.
+You can start the script by running stefanMap.py (passive and active scanning) and local.py (local scanning).
 You need to run this in Python 3 with root permissions.

 This script has been tested on Ubuntu 18.04 and runs on the following dependencies:
 - Python libraries: